 Fr.
 Daniel Findikyan

-From 1998-2005 Fr.
-Daniel served as visiting pastor of St. Sarkis Armenian Church in Charlotte, North Carolina.
-During his pastorate the mission parish grew into a full-fledged parish and it built a sanctuary and hall.
+Fr.
+Daniel served as visiting pastor of St. Sarkis Armenian Church in Charlotte, North Carolina from 1998-2005.
+During his pastorate the mission parish grew into a full-fledged parish and built a sanctuary and hall.

 Fr.
 Daniel is a native of Fort Worth, Texas and a fan of the Dallas Cowboys.
 He enjoys running and spending time with his nephew and three nieces.